 After you log on to the ApsaraDB for MongoDB console or call the SwitchDBInstanceHA operation to trigger a primary/secondary failover for a replica set instance, ApsaraDB for MongoDB interchanges the roles of the primary and secondary nodes.

 - You can trigger a primary/secondary failover only for replica set and sharded cluster instances, but not for standalone instances due to their single-node architecture.

-- After you trigger a primary/secondary failover for an instance, the instance may be disconnected for 30s once.
-You need to ensure that your applications can automatically re-establish a connection.
+- After you trigger a primary/secondary failover for an instance, a transient disconnections of up to 30 seconds will occur to the instance.
+Ensure that your applications can automatically re-establish a connection.

-- You can trigger a primary/secondary failover only for instances in the normal running status.
+- You can trigger a primary/secondary failover only for instances in the running state.

 - Log on to the ApsaraDB for MongoDB console.

 - In the upper-left corner of the page, select the resource group and the region of the target instance.